htcondor/htcondor/docs/version-history/development-release-series-91.rst

   :jira:`953`

-- Added the Reverse GAHP, which allows *condor_remote_cluster* to work with remote clusters that don't all SSH keys or require Multi-Factor Authentication for all SSH connections.
+- Added the Reverse GAHP, which allows *condor_remote_cluster* to work with remote clusters that don't allow SSH keys or require Multi-Factor Authentication for all SSH connections.
   :jira:`1007`